 John, Ken, and Larry Kramer discuss different judicial systems, some possible improvements for the U.S. system, and respond to caller comments ranging from maverick court decisions to personal experience with law and order that left unpleasant impressions of the judicial system.

-- The Roving Philosophical Reporter (Seek to 4:28): The Roving Philosophical Reporter travels to a California County Court and talks about the history of state judicial systems with several elected judges who also share their stories about politics and the law.
+- Roving Philosophical Report (Seek to 4:28): Zoe Corneli travels to a California County Court and talks about the history of state judicial systems with several elected judges who also share their stories about politics and the law.

-- Ian Schoales the Sixty Second Philosopher (Seek to 49:27): Ian Schoales discusses "standing by precedent" in courts high and low, from Judge Judy to the U.S. Supreme Court in his signature lightning cadence.
+- Sixty Second Philosopher (Seek to 49:27): Ian Shoales discusses "standing by precedent" in courts high and low, from Judge Judy to the U.S. Supreme Court in his signature lightning cadence.